robert/robert.github.com/_posts/2100-01-01-pfabX-streaming2.md

 parse_log_file(fname, write_to_db_proc)
 ```

-Side-note: Ruby has a more elegant "block" syntax that we can use to achieve the same result in a more stylish manner:
+Side-note: Ruby has a more elegant "block" syntax that we can use to write the same logic in a more stylish way:

 ```ruby
 parse_log_file(fname) do |m|